The twisted G$_2$ equation for strong G$_2$-structures with torsion

 Finally, in Section \ref{CoflowSect}, we consider the homogeneous Laplacian coflow for strong $\G_2T$-structures on $\SU(2)\times\U(1)^4$ and on $\SU(2)\times\SU(2)\times\U(1)$.
 The Laplacian coflow for coclosed $\G_2$-structures was introduced in \cite{KMT} as an analogue of Bryant's Laplacian flow for closed $\G_2$-structures \cite{Bry}, and it prescribes the evolution of a one-parameter family of coclosed $\G_2$-structures $\psi_t = \star_t\f_t$, i.e., $d\psi_t=0$, in the direction of its Hodge Laplacian

 In this equation, $\Delta_\psi = \delta_{g_\psi}d+d\delta_{g_\psi}$ denotes the Hodge Laplacian determined by the metric $g_\psi$ induced by the definite $4$-form $\psi$ and a given orientation that is fixed throughout the flow.
 Although it is currently not known whether this flow is well-posed on compact manifolds, solutions are known to exist in some specific cases, see, for instance, \cite{BF,KMT,KL,LSS,PS}.
 Since the $\G_2T$ condition \eqref{IntG2} is an equation for the $4$-form $\psi=\star\f$ generalizing the condition $d\psi=0$, it seems worth understanding whether the flow \eqref{CoflowIntro} represents a useful tool to study the larger class of $\G_2T$-structures.
 Here, as a preliminary step in this direction, we study the Laplacian coflow starting at the examples of strong $\G_2T$-structures obtained in Section \ref{sec:Reducible}.
 It turns out that the behavior of the flow is similar in both situations: the solution $\psi(t)$ exists (at least) for all positive times and it defines a strong $\G_2T$-structure.
 Moreover, the $7$-manifold splits as the Riemannian product of an associative submanifold $Y^3$ and a coassociative submanifold $X^4$.
 In detail, $Y^3$ is either a $3$-torus or a $3$-sphere that is calibrated by $\f(t)=\star_t\psi(t)$ and whose volume increases along the flow, while $X^4=\SU(2)\times\U(1)$ is calibrated by $\psi(t)$ and its volume is fixed along the flow.
-These results pave the way towards a more detailed study of the Laplacian coflow for (strong) $\G_2T$-structures, that is the object of an ongoing research project by the authors.
+These results provide some insights on the problem and pave the way towards a more detailed study of the Laplacian coflow for (strong) $\G_2T$-structures.